Ayjent/SchwurveTest/docs/source/geometry.rst

 These settings are specific to the Schwurve Geometry Nodetrees allowing you to modify inputs of those Nodetrees in realtime and change the desired Schwurve set-up.

-Schwurve Nodes Dropdown
-^^^^^^^^^^^^^^^^^^^^^^^

-Schwurve comes pre-loaded with several Geometry Nodes set-ups specifically designed to work with the plugin, which are automatically filtered by Schwurve through the use of the "(Schwurve)" string in the Nodetree name.
-You can create your own by utilizing the same string in a new Nodetree that Schwurve will recognize.
-When you select your desired Schwurve Nodetree it will apply that set-up to your Curve object (multiple separated curves in the same Curve object will be converted to separate systems organized by collections with the same Schwurve Nodetree applied to each one but separately modifiable once created).

 Schwurves Nodes inputs
 ^^^^^^^^^^^^^^^^^^^^^^